kitspace/kicad_footprints/README.md

 #### Ignoring Modules

-Create a file 'ignore_modules'.
-Add regexp patterns per line for module names to ignore.
-If doing this having already run './init', create the ignore file, then run './deinit'
+Create a file `ignore_modules.txt` and add a sub-string to match per line for module names to ignore.
+For example to ignore the official KiCad modules from this repo (since they are already included with KiCad) `ignore_modules.txt` would be:

+    kicad-official

+If adding lines to `ignore_modules.txt` having already run `./init` then run `./deinit` to de-register the modules affected by the lines.

 ### Updating